Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/install-ai-unlimited-and-jupyterlab/aws-cli-deploy-ai-unlimited-jupyter.md

 ---
 id: deploy-cli-ai-unlimited-jupyter
-title: CloudFormation template from the AWS CLI
+title: Teradata - AI Unlimited - demo install using AWS cli
-description: Learn how to deploy Teradata AI Unlimited CloudFormation Template from AWS CLI.
+description: Learn how to deploy the demo Teradata AI Unlimited CloudFormation Template from the AWS CLI.
-sidebar_label: Deploy CloudFormation Template from AWS CLI
+sidebar_label: AWS CLI
-sidebar_position: 6
+sidebar_position: 2
 ---

-# Deploy CloudFormation Template from the AWS CLI
+# Deploy the all-in-one template from the AWS CLI

 You can deploy a stack using the `aws cloudformation create-stack` or `aws cloudformation deploy` commands from the AWS CLI.
 The example in this section uses the create-stack command.
 See [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/#cli-aws-cloudformation) documentation for the syntax differences between the `create-stack` and `deploy` commands.